Amulyaalur/alert-to-care-s22b4/Documentation/README.md

 1. Go to folder "Deployment Scripts".
 2. Run "Deployment.bat" file.
 3. The Project will be running in 30 seconds.
-4. Click here to start run the Website  ( http://localhost:4200 )
+4. Click here to start the Website  ( http://localhost:4200 )

 ## API Documentation

-### Steps to see Documentation
+### Steps to see API Documentation

 1. Clone the repository.
 2. Open Swagger Editor from https://editor.swagger.io/ .